stephaniebittner802/rest-api-demos/README.md

-# REST API Applications
+# REST API Demos

-**REST API Applications** is a beginner-friendly repository created for a technical meeting for the Association for Computing Machinery for Women (ACM-W) to introduce members to **REST APIs**.
+**REST API Demos** is a beginner-friendly repository created for a technical meeting for the Association for Computing Machinery for Women (ACM-W) to introduce members to **REST APIs**.

 The repository contains two simple projects that demonstrate how applications communicate with external services using **HTTP requests** and **JSON responses**.